Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Hydrogen-like ion near the WSM surface

 The electromagnetic response of TIs is rather simple, since the only nontrivial physical effect is a half-quantized quantum Hall effect on the sample’s surfaces.
 However, in the case of WSMs, Eq.~(\ref{ThetaL}) does modify the field equations in the bulk and thus provides additional observable consequences, namely, the anomalous Hall effect.
 Consider the geometry presented in Fig.~\ref{Fig:Impurity_WSM}.
-The lower half-space ($z<0$) is occupied by a topological WSM with a pair of nodes separated along the $k_{z}$-direction in the bulk Brillouin zone, while the upper half-space ($z>0$) is occupied by a dielectric/semiconductor.
-An electric charge of strength $q$ is brought at a distance $z _{0}>0$ from the surface $z=0$.
+The lower half-space ($z<0$) is occupied by a topological WSM with a pair of nodes separated along the $k_{z}$-direction in the bulk Brillouin zone, while the upper half-space ($z>0$) is occupied by a dielectric/semiconductor. { Being this a static problem, we neglect all frequency dependences to the conductivities and permittivities, such that the lower half-space is just a material that is solely a bulk Hall material with current response given by the Hall conductivity $\sigma _{xy}$ and the dielectric constant $\epsilon _{1}$, and the upper half-space is characterized solely by its dielectric constant $\epsilon _{2}$.} An electric charge of strength $q$ is brought at a distance $z _{0}>0$ from the surface $z=0$.
 Working in cylindrical coordinates $(\rho , \varphi , z )$ to exploit the axial symmetry of the problem, in the region $z>0$ the electric potential is found to be \cite{PhysRevB.99.155142}

 where ${\bf{r}} _{0} = z _{0} \hat{{\bf{e}}} _{z}$, $J _{n}$ is the $n$th order Bessel function of the first kind, $\rho = \sqrt{x ^{2} + y ^{2}} $, and

 where $\Sigma = \frac{4 \pi}{c} \frac{\sigma _{xy}}{\sqrt{\epsilon _{1}}}$ is an effective bulk Hall conductivity (with dimensions of inverse length).
 Clearly, the electric potential can be interpreted as due to the original electric charge of strength $q$ at $z _{0}$, an image electric charge of strength $q (\epsilon _{2} - \epsilon _{1}) / (\epsilon _{2} + \epsilon _{1})$ at $- z _{0}$, and an additional term arising from the nontrivial topology of the WSM.
 In the limit $\sigma _{xy} \to 0$ the last term in Eq.~(\ref{EscPot}) vanishes, and the potential can be interpreted solely in terms of the image charge.
 Due to the axial symmetry, the vector potential has the form ${\bf{A}} = A _{q} ( \rho , \theta ) \hat{{\bf{e}}} _{\varphi} $, choice that naturally naturally satisfies the Coulomb gauge.
 In the problem at hand, the function $A _{q} ( \rho , \theta )$ for the region $z>0$ becomes